Top 5 3rd Quarter Trades of Ro - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Rosenberg Matthew Hamilton reduced their investment in ARCA:STIP by 16,998 shares.
-The trade had a 0.65% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.03.
+Ronald Blue Trust, Inc. reduced their investment in NAS:IUSV by 481,444 shares.
+The trade had a 0.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $68.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 15.75 and a price-book ratio of 2.36.

-During the quarter, Rosenberg Matthew Hamilton bought 59,745 shares of ARCA:SPDW for a total holding of 205,629.
-The trade had a 0.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.83.
+During the quarter, Ronald Blue Trust, Inc. bought 87,810 shares of ARCA:VOO for a total holding of 1,041,297.
+The trade had a 0.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.